Huawei-ACSL-Automating-Generation/ACSLAutoGen/README.md

 ## Overview
 - ACSLGen is a Clang-based CLI tool that automatically generates ACSL specifications and annotations for C code.
 - It consumes the project's compilation database (`compile_commands.json`) to mirror the original build flags and include paths.
-- The tool writes annotated outputs next to the input source, using names like `foo.c_with_acsl`.
+- The tool writes annotated outputs next to the input source, using names like `foo_acsl.c`.
 - A Docker environment is recommended; it bundles LLVM/Clang 19, Z3, GMP, PPL, and other dependencies to keep builds reproducible.

 ## Getting Started